MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/vlactivation/gvlks.md

 ---
-title: "GVLKs for KMS and Active Directory Domain Services activation of Office 2019 and Office 2016" ms.author: danbrown
+title: "GVLKs for KMS and Active Directory-based activation of Office 2019 and Office 2016" ms.author: danbrown
 author: DHB-MSFT
 manager: laurawi